chef/chef-web-docs/content/chef_compliance_phase.md

 ### Chef Automate Backend Errors

-If a Compliance report is not becoming available in the Chef Automate UI or API and this error shows up in the `logstash` logs:
+If a Chef InSpec report is not becoming available in the Chef Automate UI or API and this error shows up in the `logstash` logs:
 ```
 /var/log/delivery/logstash/current
 2017-12-21_13:59:54.69949 DEBUG: Ruby filter is processing an 'inspec_profile' event